fpiacentini08/api-rest-challenge/scripts/database/README.md

 This folder contains a docker compose file to start a PSQL 15.2 database as a Docker container.
 The container exposes port 8087.
 A database called history is created by default.
+THe initial tables are created as well.

 ## Prerequisites
 - Docker running